TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-write-an-interpreter-in-python-with-tdd-part-1.markdown

 * **Visitor**: the output of the parser is processed by a component that will either write the equivalent in another language or execute it.
 * **Command Line Interface (CLI)**: the whole stack can be directly used by a REPL (Read, Evaluate, Print Loop), a command line interface similar to the one Python provides.
 There each line is lexed, parsed, and visited, and the result is printed immediately.

 I will provide two classes: `Token` and `TextBuffer`.
-These will avoid you spending too much time in creating the basic tools, and allow you to get straight into the game.
-Since those classes come obviously with their own test suit you are free to develop them on your own, however, starting from the same tests that I used.
+These will avoid you spending too much time to create the basic tools, and allow you to get straight into the game.
+Since those classes come obviously with their own test suite you are free to develop them on your own.
+You should however start from the same tests that I used, otherwise your interface might end up being incompatible witht he rest of the project.

 ## Initial setup